Wyvi/nr-model/README.md

 builds correctly.

 Push your changes to GitHub, then mark the branch as the default branch.
-Then create a new GitHub release.
+Finally, create a new GitHub release.